PROFeNoM/Procedural-generation/README.md

 # How to produce an image

 Open the image.js file in the src directory.
-Uncomment a generators or a filters between line 35 and line 884.
-Write the variable name or the chosen generator / filter as input of the function "generators.generate(...)" line 907.
+Delete all "/*...*/" comments between line 25 and 627.
+Choose a generator and / or filters and choose a template to compute the image.
 Then go to the root of the project directory and run

 ```shell
 $ make exe